Qingyang-Liu/Qingyang-Liu/README.md

 - 👋 Hi, I’m @Qingyang-Liu
-- 👀 I’m interested in robotics and the application of AI technology in industry.
+- 👀 I’m interested in robotics and the application of AI technologies in industry.
 - 🌱 I’m now a software engineer and try to learn more in AI field.

 <!---